-- According to Iran's constitution and in practice, Iran's Supreme Leader has final say over major foreign policy decisions.
-Grand Ayatollah Ali Khamene'i, Supreme Leader since 1989, consistently expresses mistrust of U.S. intentions toward Iran.
+- Supreme Leader Khamene'i's sits as the apex of Iran's hardline leaders and factions.
 His consistent refrain, and the title of his book widely available in Iran, is "I am a revolutionary, not a diplomat."
-Leaders of Iran's Islamic Revolutionary Guard Corps (IRGC), the military and internal security force created after the Islamic revolution, consistently support regional interventions. - More moderate Iranian leaders, including President Hassan Rouhani, argue that Iran should not have any "permanent enemies."
+He and leaders of Iran's Islamic Revolutionary Guard Corps (IRGC), the military and internal security force created after the Islamic revolution, consistently support regional interventions. - More moderate Iranian leaders, including President Hassan Rouhani, argue that Iran should not have any "permanent enemies."
 They maintain that a pragmatic foreign policy resulted in easing of international sanctions under the JCPOA, increased worldwide attention to Iran's views, and the positioning of Iran as a trade and transportation hub.
-Rouhani tends to draw support from Iran's youth and intellectuals, who say they want greater integration with the international community and who helped Rouhani achieve a first-round reelection victory on May 19, 2017, with 57% of the vote against a hardline candidate. - Public opinion might be a growing factor in Iranian foreign policy.
-Significant protests occurred in Iran over economic and other issues in December 2017January 2018.
-Many protesters expressed opposition to the use of Iran's financial resources for regional interventions rather than to improve the living standards of the population.
+Rouhani tends to draw support from Iran's youth and intellectuals who want greater integration with the international community. - The degree to which public opinion is a factor in Iranian foreign policy is not clear.
+During protests in Iran in December 2017-January 2018, many protesters expressed opposition to the use of Iran's financial resources for regional interventions rather than to improve the living standards of the population.
+And, the 2011-2016 period of comprehensive international sanctions weakened Iran's economy and living standards to the point where the government accepted a compromise to limit its nuclear program.
+Yet, the regime has not at any time shifted its regional policies in response to domestic public opinion.